MedAmine-SUDO/Plateforme-de-gestion-de-carrieres-et-de-formations/README.md

 # How to run a service using docker compose:
 Simply choose the service (or services) you want to run and add them to docker-compose.yml and then in the terminal: docker-compose up
 !!
-BE CAREFUL with the format (the spaces) of the docker compose file
+BE CAREFUL with the formating (the spaces) of the docker compose file

 ## Docker compose of each service:
  competence-data-service: